College of Arts & Sciences

 Traditional 4+3 Admissions Program

-If you have not met the obligations of the guaranteed options as an undergraduate but continue to demonstrate strong grades in the prerequisite courses for the graduate program, you can apply through the traditional graduate admissions cycle.
+If you have not met the requirements of the reserved seat programs as an undergraduate but continue to demonstrate strong grades in the pre-requisite courses for the graduate program, students can apply through the traditional graduate admissions cycle.